 NATIONAL PASTE-UP DAY

-Paste-up refers to a method of preparing and laying out pages of publication.
-A paste-up artist was also known as a layout artist, mechanical artist, production artist or compositor.
+Paste-up refers to a method of preparing and laying out pages of a publication.
+A paste-up artist was also known as a layout artist, mechanical artist, production artist, or compositor.
 Part of the daily duties of the paste-up artist would be to cut the type into sections and arrange it carefully across multiple columns.
-The headline and other typographic elements were often created and supplied separately by the typesetter, leaving it to the paste-up artist to determine their final position on the page.
+They were also responsible for placing the headlines and other typographical elements.
+These elements were supplied separately.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalPasteUp

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!